 Kent Children’s University

-We have recently become an approved “Public Learning Destination” for Kent Children’s Universitytm as a #WheelsofTime participating organisation.
+We are an approved “Public Learning Destination” for Kent Children’s Universitytm as a #WheelsofTime participating organisation.
 This means that we’re authorised to issue Learning Credits in participating children’s Passports to Learning.

 We are so proud of this partnership as the Validation process shows that our methods for inspiring and supporting children and young people’s learning meets with the Quality Assurance process of National Children’s Universitytm Trust.